Fellows & Scholars

 The Center offers several programs to engage experts and law students in debates on constitutional law and interpretation.
 Those programs include the Visiting Scholars Program, Resident Scholars Program, Bradley Fellows Program, Student Fellows Program, and Resident Fellows Program.

 Our Visiting Scholars Program provides faculty members from other law schools the opportunity to spend a semester at Georgetown Law.

 Nine members of the Georgetown Law Faculty are Resident Scholars.
 Their published scholarship explores many fields of interest including legal history, comparative constitutional law, statutory interpretation and criminal law.

-This position is not being filled at the moment.
-Typically, fellows are in residence at Georgetown Law for a two-year period.
+[The Center is not currently seeking applications for this program].
+Fellows are in residence at Georgetown Law for a two-year period.
 The Fellowship permits Fellows to complete a year of research and writing and to teach a seminar before applying for teaching positions during their second year.